-Vitamix Containers vs Blendtec Jars – Volume and Blades
+>Vitamix Containers & Blendtec Jars – Volume and Blades

-Containers: All current Blendtec and Vitamix containers are BPA-Free copolyester plastic with volume measurement marks.
+Containers: All current blending containers from both companies are BPA-Free copolyester plastic with volume measurement marks.
 These containers are light-weight, very strong and quite difficult to break.
 Glass blending jars are NOT an option with these blenders.
-This is primarily due to safety; the power and speed of these blenders can break glass, and for their size, glass containers would be very heavy.
+This is primarily due to safety; the power and force generated by these blenders could easily break glass, and for their size, glass containers would be extremely heavy.

 Vitamix container options include:

 Blendtec jar options include:

 The Standard packages for both blenders come with a “64oz” volume container.
-Both companies offer other options and combo packages as well.
+Both companies offer other options and packages.
 Blendtec boasts a one blade does it all, both “wet” and “dry” blending in a single container.
 There is a 32oz Vitamix “dry grains” container available.
 Think you need a separate container to grind grains?
-You don’t, see our » Dry Blending Comparison
+You don’t necessarily, see our » Dry Blending Comparison

 In addition to the dry grains container, Vitamix offers a 48oz container as well as a 32oz wet jar.
 The 64oz container that comes with the Vitamix Classic Series is 13.4 inches tall.
-The biggest complaint about Vitamix tends to be that this container is too tall to store the blender on their counter-top.
-Vitamix addressed this issue with the new low-profile 64oz container that comes standard with next generation Vitamix blenders like the 7500.
-This new container is shorter (~10 inches) with a wider base.
+The biggest complaint about Vitamix tends to be that this container is too tall to store the blender on counter-tops.
+Vitamix addressed this issue with the low-profile 64oz container that comes standard since the release of the Next Generation G-Series blenders.
+This new container is shorter (~10 inches) with a wider base so it fits under most, but not all, cabinets.

 The Ascent Series and G-Series come with the more efficient low-profile 64 oz container.
 See our » Vitamix 7500 Review for more information.

-Blendtec’s most popular blending jar offered is their “90oz” Wildside jar with a fifth side added to their square jar design and a 4 inch blade.
-Also offered is the small Blendtec Twister jar which is available only in the Signature Series package or separately.
-The Twister jar and NEW Mini Twister jar is by far Blendtec’s greatest improvement allowing for small volume blends.
+Blendtec’s most popular blending jar offered is their Wildside+ jar with a fifth side added to their square jar design and a 4 inch blade.
+Also offered is the small Blendtec Twister jar.
+The Twister jar is by far Blendtec’s greatest improvement allowing for small volume blends.
 See more about the Twister jar.